Research

 Policy-Relevant and Action-Oriented

-The center’s policy-relevant and action-oriented research agenda has two aims.
-It examines women’s political representation with an emphasis on the public leadership of women of color to help strengthen diverse forms of women’s leadership.
-It also generates analyses to inform policymaking on current issues related to women’s economic security.
-Building on its long-term commitment to explore the combined impacts of gender, race/ethnicity, and class on policymaking and politics, the center prioritizes the experiences of underrepresented, low-income, and marginalized women in its research projects.
-The center’s research team is actively engaged in several projects:
+The center conducts policy-relevant and action-oriented research to inform policymaking and initiatives to ensure equity, well-being, and justice for all of those who identify as female and gender expansive individuals.
+The center also examines public leadership with an emphasis on women of color to help strengthen diverse forms of women’s leadership.
+Building on its long-term commitment to explore the combined impacts of gender, race/ethnicity, class and other aspects of identity on policymaking and politics, the center prioritizes the experiences of underrepresented, low-income, and marginalized women.

 Contact